emolloy123/Fluid-Flow-in-a-Channel/README.md

 # 2D Navier-Stokes Solver using Finite Volume Method

 ## Introduction
 This project implements a 2D Navier-Stokes Solver using the finite volume method (FVM).
+The equations ares solved via a monolithic formulation of the linear system.
 The solver is implemented in Python within a Jupyter notebook.

 ## Installation
 To run the notebook, clone this repository and install the required dependencies: